 PDFs are great for security; they are great for handling images; and if you are an Adobe power user, you can create some great content with them.
 But for most of us, they aren't great for drafting text.
 So don't forget to export your PDFs into a familiar format like .docx if you need to heavily edit text.

 Another neat trick: You can export PDFs as images, too.
 This can be handy if you need to upload or embed your PDF somewhere that only allows images (like JPEGs or PNGs).
 In Adobe Acrobat, click on File > Export.
 Choose your preferred format and voilà!

 If you don't have a tool like Adobe Acrobat, try Google Docs!

 PDFs have been around for a long time.
-And that means a host of tools have emerged.
+That means a host of tools have emerged.
 You can dive down the rabbit hole and find all sorts of PDF tech tools, but a powerful one is PDF SpeedUp.
-This tool makes your PDFs load way faster by disabling plugins that most folks don't need.
+This tool makes your PDFs load way faster by disabling plugins that most folks do not need.

-If you're like most legal folks, you regularly need to hunt around for old documents.
-Maybe you want to reuse something you drafted before.
-Maybe you need a template to help you get started.
+If you're like most legal folks, you often need to hunt around for old documents.
+Perhaps you want to reuse something you drafted before.
+Perhaps you require a template to help you get started.
 If you could just remember where it was?
 And good luck running a search on your computer.
-Usually, you're just searching the document titles.
+Usually, you're typically only searching the document titles.

 Try uploading your PDFs to a cloud service like Google Drive.
-These tools support text searching across documents (and Google, for example, will automatically apply text recognition to your PDFs).
-If you want to go all in, try a tool like Paperwork that's made for cataloging your documents.
+These tools support text searching across multiple documents (and Google, for example, will automatically apply text recognition to your PDFs).
+If you want to go all in, try tools like Paperwork that's made for cataloging your documents.

 These are just a few of our favorite PDF tips.
 Give them a try and let us know what you think!